JaneySprings/DotNet.Meteor/README.md

 - **XAML Hot Reload** </br>
 Meteor support XAML Hot Reload for any platform.
 See the instruction below to enable Hot Reload in your project.

-- **Profiling Support** </br>
+- **Performance and Memory Profiling** </br>
-You can profile your application and see the report in the `speedscope` or `gcdump` formats.
-See the instruction below to enable profiling in your project.
+You can profile your application to find performance bottlenecks and undisposed objects that persist in the memory.

 - **MAUI Blazor Support** </br>
 The extension allows you to build and debug `MAUI Blazor` apps (including the `.razor` files).